dawsh2/mmbt/src/position_management/README.md

 ## position_manager

-Position Manager Module
+Modified Version of Position Manager

-This module provides the PositionManager class that works with standardized SignalEvent objects and integrates with the RiskManager.
+This is a modified version of the position_manager.py file, updated to correctly handle SignalEvent objects and perform proper type checking.

 ### Classes